garciaalvaro/starter--eslint-jest-react-stylus-typescript-webpack/README.md

 - React
 - TypeScript
 - Stylus for the CSS
-- Jest and Enzyme configuration
+- Jest and Testing Library configuration
 - Eslint and Prettier configuration

 ---